Dr Karina Patricio Ferreira Lima

 Recently, my thesis has won the 2022 SIEL-Hart Prize in International Economic Law, awarded every two years to an outstanding unpublished manuscript by an early career scholar in the field of International Economic Law.
 I am currently working on a book based on the thesis which will be published by Hart Publishing.

 I am chair of the IEL Collective’s Law & Finance Working Group, where I do research and policy work on sovereign debt in collaboration with academic and policy partners in the UK and beyond.
-I am also affiliated to the Law & Political Economy Project, the Association for the Promotion of Political Economy and the Law (APPEAL), and the Young Scholars Initiative (YSI).
+I am also associated with the Law & Political Economy Project, the Association for the Promotion of Political Economy and the Law (APPEAL), and the Young Scholars Initiative (YSI).

 I speak Portuguese and Spanish fluently and can read Italian and French.